Jenscaasen/ask-an-expert-MCP/README.md

 This is an MCP (Model Context Protocol) server that allows you to ask questions to an OpenAI-compatible API endpoint.

+## Intended Use
+While smaller and cheaper models can do 90% of the work, they might get stuck at some point.
+Using the huge context sizes of agentic coding assistants such as Roo Coder or CLINE with expesive models does not justify the price in all cases.
+This MCP lets cheaper models ask specific questions without paying for a a big context to an expert model.

 ## Overview

 The server exposes a single tool: